sarumaj/sarumaj/README.md

 - 👋 Hi, I’m @sarumaj
 - 👀 I’m interested in DevOps
-- 🌱 I’m currently learning Entity Framework, Terraform, Docker&Kubernetes
+- 🌱 I’m currently learning a lot about DevSecOps and backend-development
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m planning to learn a lot more xD
-- 📫 How to reach me ...
+- 📫 Do not try to reach me unless we know each other in real life

 <!---
 sarumaj/sarumaj is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.